|This DIY title sequence is perhaps the first clue that this is an Ed Wood production.|

 |Please Don't Eat My Mother one-sheet|

-Ric and Rene were a real-life couple for years, too, but if the Internet Movie Database can be trusted, their brief marriage had ended in 1972.
+As you might guess, Ric Lutze and Rene Bond wind up as plant food in Please Don't Eat My Mother.
+Ric and Rene were a real life couple for years, too, but if the IMDb can be trusted, their brief marriage ended in 1972.
 It didn't seem to affect their movie careers, though, as their filmographies continued to overlap and intertwine for several more years.
 What strikes me now, revisiting Novak's film after having watched this same couple in several Ed Wood movies, is that Ric and Rene constantly seem to be fighting onscreen, occasionally with serious consequences.
-And the arguments always seem to be about Ric's sexual potency... or lack thereof.
+And the arguments always seem to be about Ric's sexual potency or lack thereof.

 It's truly surreal watching these two people, who obviously couldn't make their own marriage work, re-enact the same basic argument again and again in their movies.
 Does art imitate life or the other way around?
 I have no idea.

 What's also noteworthy is that Please Don't Eat My Mother was clearly made after Rene Bond's breast augmentation surgery, which apparently happened in either late 1971 or early 1972 and must be one of the worst-kept secrets in sexploitation history.
 In Necromania, she is basically flat-chested.
 Not exactly "two aspirins on an ironing board" flat, but not busty by any means either, at least not by porn star standards.
 In the films she made for Stephen Apostolof the very next year, however, she sports the bulbous, balloon-shaped appendages for which she was well-known.